Sexual health and well-being

-Some HIV medications interact with Viagra.
+Some HIV medications interact with oral medications like sildenafil (Viagra).
 Lower doses – usually one 25 mg in any 48-hour period – are used for people using a PI or NNRTI based combination.

 Viagra should never be used with poppers (amyl nitrate) because of a serious risk of drug interactions that can cause heart failure.

 There are much fewer options for women.
 Viagra is not currently licensed for women although small studies reported benefits.
 See also several references included below.